 As of June 30, 2016, the Citizens' Bond Oversight Committee disbanded due to completion of major construction projects.
 The District is actively seeking to fill all vacant positions for the 2018-19 fiscal year.

-MARYSVILLE JOINT UNIFIED SCHOOL DISTRICT MEASURE P BOND BUILDING FUND Schedule of Findings and Recommendations
+MARYSVILLE JOINT UNIFIED SCHOOL DISTRICT MEASURE P BOND BUILDING FUND SCHEDULE OF FINDINGS AND RECOMMENDATIONS FOR THE YEAR ENDED JUNE 30, 2019

 PART I - SUMMARY OF AUDITORS' RESULTS